Bluepr-nt/CICD-Standard/README.md

 # Implementation rules:
   # 1. Tasks MUST call at least one service
   # 2. Tasks MUST produce a result
-  # 3. Tasks results object has 3 sub-objects:
+  # 3. Tasks result object has 3 sub-objects:
-  #       the result code(integer), the execution log artifact (url), the pipeline artifacts (url)
+  #       the result code(integer), the execution log artifact (URL), the pipeline artifacts (URL)

-ProductData:
+product_data:
   name: # Name of the product

 tasks:
 # Example build type task
-build_app_a: # The task name, MUST be unique
+- name: build_app_a # The task name, MUST be unique
   type: build # The task type
   after: [] # The tasks required to be done and successful before this one
   build:
     environment: my-docker-image # The environment in which to build the product
     command: docker build $REPOSITORY_DIR # The command to be executed to build the product
-                                          # If multiple commands are required, then it should be a scipt
+                                          # If multiple commands are required, then it should be a script
   # Implementation rules:
     # 1. The build MUST produce one or many build artifacts
     # 2. Only a build CAN produce a build artifact